Nigel Jarrett was at the opening of WNO’s latest offering in its Freedom-themed summer season with The Prisoner (Dallapiccola)/ Fidelio Act 2.

 What’s the justification for staging Luigi Dallapiccola’s one-act opera The Prisoner alongside the final act of Beethoven’s Fidelio, rather than dropping the former altogether in favour of the whole of the latter?
 Welsh National Opera’s artistic director, David Pountney, would probably say ‘context’ and the need to provide as many illustrations as possible of the idea of ‘freedom’, the theme of the company’s summer season.
 It goes without saying that Pountney makes the job of grafting a truncated opera on to a complete one seem inspired.
 Inspiration is his watchword.
 The only risk, apart from the heresy of slicing in half Beethoven’s only opera, is ironic: that of elevating Dallapiccola’s to the level of such self-sufficiency and force that nothing is left to be said, even by Beethoven; except that Fidelio has a happy ending.

 Misty Buckley, a rising star in the new generation of theatre designers, is key.
-Already helped by similarity of theme in both works – incarceration and its despair – she embraces the WMC stage with glee, opting for an oxymoron: cavernous minimalism.
+Already helped by the similarity of theme in both works – incarceration and its despair – she embraces the WMC stage with glee, opting for an oxymoron: cavernous minimalism.
 To the right is the BBC National Orchestra of Wales, its members sounding like a bees’ nest as they buzz through their respective bits of Dallapiccola’s score before the off.
 Stage left, the other side of a dividing walkway, is a small cage or cell, space for some movement, and a downstage stairway to the depths in what would have been the orchestra pit.
-At the back is a balcony awaiting the WNO community chorus at the end of Fidelio and behind that a cinemascopic screen on which are projected blank walls with words from the libretto chalked up, as they are sung, like a jailbird’s outbursts.
+At the back is a balcony awaiting the WNO community chorus at the end of Fidelio and behind that, a cinemascope screen on which are projected blank walls with words from the libretto chalked up, as they are sung, like a jailbird’s outbursts.

 Only Pountney the magician could devise a season with so many unexpected subtleties, not least of which is the way the Dallapiccola opera segues into Fidelio on the same set after the interval and with the same creative team in charge.
-The savagery of outburst from Lester Lynch’s Prisoner in Dallapiccola’s opera, the tormented despair of Sara Fulgoni’s The Mother and the duplicity of Peter Hoare’s Gaoler, doubling as the Grand Inquisitor accompanied by two acolytes, signals the abandonment of hope before it materialises as a chimera, the backdrop changing from a brick wall to a starry firmament wreathing a central tree of life.
+The savagery of outburst from Lester Lynch’s Prisoner in Dallapiccola’s opera, the tormented despair of Sara Fulgoni’s The Mother and the duplicity of Peter Hoare’s Gaoler, doubling as the Grand Inquisitor accompanied by two acolytes, signals the abandonment of hope before it materialises as a chimaera, the backdrop changing from a brick wall to a starry firmament wreathing a central tree of life.
 The tone (costume designer April Dalton), except in the Inquisitor’s garb and the projected line of flames representing damnation, is pallid grey, a complexion that seeps across to Fidelio, as it should, and to a point where for the imprisoned Florestan hope rather than death opens up again as the sole route to freedom.

 Dallapiccola was an exponent of the twelve-note system of composition and was Italy’s leading exponent of it.
 But the music of The Prisoner confounds expectations for those who’ve never seen the opera, and who hope that despite the bleakness its Italian provenance might be more traditionally ‘operatic’.
 And so it turns out.
 Conductor Lothar Koenigs invests the orchestral music with a lyrical quality sometimes at odds with the anguish and desperation emanating from the voices to his left.
 For a work written in the middle of the 20th-century about the Spanish Inquisition, it’s an example of how a deliberately angular mode of writing can have its edges softened without suggesting that it’s trying to mitigate the misery floating about on it, or giving in to a more agreeable sound.
 More can be made dramatically of this hour-long work – placing the other inmates on stage, devising Piranesi-like scenes of punishment, making the Mother’s distress more febrile in terms of bodily movement – but Pountney refuses to prettify the basics: the choir of inmates is in the wings, there’s no blood and gore, the Mother nurses her grief in stillness.
 It’s as focused as desperation itself.